hatzakislab/hatzakislab.github.io/readme.md

-## Welcome to the development page of the Hatzakis Group website
+## Welcome to the development page of the Hatzakis Lab website

-For the actual website, go to: https://hatzakisgroup.github.io
+For the actual website, go to: https://hatzakislab.github.io